DevMiser/Lumina_Frame/README.md

 After signing up, you will be redirected to a page showing your **AccessKey**.
 Copy it and keep it in a secure location.
 You will need it in a later step.

 > **Note:** The free PicoVoice tier has usage limits.
 Lumina Frame uses Porcupine for wake word detection, which draws from your access key's quota.
+I have not run into any usage limits during normal use of Lumina.

 ---